English Language Requirements

 Applicants to all the bachelor´s and master´s level programmes must provide proof of English language proficiency at a satisfactory level.

 Please note that these are the only tests and exemptions accepted by the University of Tartu.
 If you cannot prove your English language proficiency with one of the approved English tests described hereafter, and you do not belong to any of the listed exempt categories, your application will not qualify for admission.

 The following tests with scores outlined are accepted:

-1. TOEFL (iBT) - minimum required score is 75 from internet based test and 537 from paper based test.
+1. TOEFL (iBT) - minimum required overall score is 75 for the internet based test and those who have taken the revised TOEFL Paper-delivered Test must have received at least 18 points in all subcategories.
 The TOEFL result must be sent directly to the University of Tartu by the Educational Testing Service.
 TOEFL institutional code for the University of Tartu is 0133.
 If a candidate has ordered his/her TOEFL test result to be sent directly to the University of Tartu, the score can be checked online before the paper reaches UT;

-2. IELTS (academic) - minimum required score is 5.5 (no part can be below 5.5).
+2. IELTS (academic) - minimum required score is 5.5 and no part can be below 5.5.
 Copy of the test result is accepted as it will be verified online by UT;

-3. Cambridge English: First (FCE) - minimum required result is grade C (B2 level).
+3. Cambridge English: First (FCE) - minimum required result is 160.
 Please send your candidate ID and secret number, so that we could verify your score online;

 4. Cambridge English: Advanced (CAE);

 6. Pearson Test of English Academic (PTE Academic) - minimum required score is 59;